eroux/m17n-bo-ewts/README.md

 The update makes things work better, especially with ambiguous cases like `brgya` (see [this](code.google.com/p/ibus/issues/detail?id=1688) [bug](https://savannah.nongnu.org/bugs/index.php?42656)).

-If the merge is made upstream, this repository might disappear, but
+If the merge is made upstream, this repository might disappear, but in the meantime, do not hesitate to contribute!

 ## Purpose